plctlab/llvm-project/README.md

 At present, we have implemented all external user interfaces **except** the Section 9.7.7 Math Library.
 And added corresponding external interfaces tests.

 We use [bootstrapping build](https://libcxx.llvm.org/BuildingLibcxx.html#bootstrapping-build) to build and test.
 All the tests passed with x86_64 from SSE-only up to AVX512.
-And there are still 4 failed tests on ARM64.
-Testing on other target platforms has not been completed.
+You can try it out online using [godbolt](https://godbolt.org/z/o6n4oY3x5).
+Additionally, please refer to the [aarch64 and s390x CI](https://github.com/fepicture/llvm-project/actions/workflows/simd_multiarch_nightlytest.yml) for further verification.
+We are grateful to [Pengcheng Laboratory](https://www.pcl.ac.cn/) and [IBM LinuxOne Community](https://www.ibm.com/community/z/) for their generous sponsorship of the CI server.

 #### Interfaces support